mn-ahmed/forge.api.postman/README.md

 	  This access token will be sent in the header of all subsequent calls to the API.
 This token will automatically expire after 30 minutes, so you may have to renew the token every 30 minutes or if you got an expire message in one of the following call.

-	  * To get an access token, expand the 'Authentication' folder under the Collections tab, and select the 'oAuth 2 - Token Request' call (<b>1</b>).
+	  * To get an access token, expand the 'Authentication' folder under the Collections tab, and select the 'Two Legged - Token Request' call (<b>1</b>).
 	  * Press the 'Send' button (<b>2</b>).
 	  * In the response window, you will get the server reply which contains your access token (<b>3</b>). <br/>
 	    <b>If you are using the 'JetPacks' extension,</b> you do not not need to worry about chaining the call, JetPacks will automatically save